bspeice/speice.io/_posts/2019-02-14-insane-allocators.md

 I do want to clarify: the code demonstrated here isn't a security issue, and doesn't call into question Rust's definition of "safe."
 The code demonstrated here crashes because the memory allocator is lying to it.
-Even in mission critical systems, there are a lot of concerns beyond allocators; the [F-35 Joint Strike Fighter coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) give memory allocation about 10 sentences total.
+And even in mission critical systems, safety concerns go way beyond allocators; the [F-35 Joint Strike Fighter coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) give memory allocation about 10 sentences total.

 But this example does highlight an assumption of Rust's memory model that I haven't seen discussed much: **safe Rust is safe if, and only if, the allocator it relies on is "correct"**.
-And because writing a non-trivial allocator is [fundamentally unsafe](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html#unsafety), safe Rust will always rely on unsafe Rust somewhere.
+And because writing an allocator is [fundamentally unsafe](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html#unsafety), safe Rust will always rely on unsafe Rust somewhere.